How to make smart RESP withdrawals

 Features:

-• If a withdrawal is made before the beneficiary starts their post-secondary education, grants will have to be returned to the government.
+- If a withdrawal is made before the beneficiary starts their post-secondary education, grants proportionate to the amount withdrawn will have to be repaid to the government.

 How to plan withdrawals

-• EAPs are taxable for the student, so you should plan a withdrawal strategy that minimizes the tax payable.
-If the student is your child, it's also important to consider tax impacts for you (loss of tax credits).
+EAPs are taxable for the student, so you should plan a withdrawal strategy that minimizes the tax payable.
+If the student is your child, it’s also important to consider potential tax implications for yourself (possible loss of tax credits).

 If the beneficiary doesn’t pursue eligible post-secondary studies:

-• Otherwise, you'll have to close the RESP and return the government grants.
-You can withdraw the accumulated investment income left in the RESP if you're eligible for an accumulated income payment (AIP).
-The AIP can be contributed to your registered retirement savings plan (RRSP)* or withdrawn.
+You can close the RESP.
+In this case, you’ll need to repay any unused grants to the government.
+You can withdraw the accumulated investment income left in the RESP if you’re eligible for an accumulated income payment (AIP).
+The AIP can be transferred to a registered disability savings plan (RDSP), ** contributed to your registered retirement savings plan (RRSP)*** or withdrawn.
 If you decide to withdraw the AIP, the money will be taxable, and an additional tax will also apply.

 How to optimize your withdrawal strategy